-Most families will book a cruise well in advance.
-If you’re pregnant or planning to add a baby to your family bear in mind that there are restrictions on taking young babies on cruise ships.
 Family-friendly cruise lines like Royal Caribbean, P&O Cruises, MSC and Disney do not allow infants under the age of six months to cruise.
 If you are going transatlantic, or have more than three days at sea, your toddler will need to be 12-months-old on the first day of your cruise.
-Also check with your cruise line if you are planning on travelling beyond 24 weeks pregnant.

 Cruise ship shops are much more focussed on souvenirs and gifts than baby essentials.
-You will find they do not stock nappies or wet wipes.
+You will find many don’t stock diapers or wet wipes.
 So either bring them with you or buy them in port.
+We have highlighted the nearest chemist in all of our port guides to help with this.
 Always carry more than you would when cruising with a baby usually need to be on the safe side.

 Like nappies, you’ll not find baby formula to buy onboard cruise ships.
 You also may not have a kettle in your cabin.
-The best solution is to bring pre-made formula and top up your stock while in port.
-We also discovered cartons of milk at breakfast and topped up our cabin fridge with these for our girls to have at bed time.
+The best solution is to bring pre-made formula cartons and top up your stock while in port.
+There are also often cartons of milk at breakfast so you can top up your cabin fridge with these for bed time.
 Cows milk is only recommended for children over 12-months-old.

 Shore excursions with babies